 And here is a group of the paintings I plan on taking for the booth.
 Hank, Willie, Guitars, the works.
 I'll also have a wide selection of prints and reproductions, so stop by and holla.

 After about 3 weeks of work, I have completed the commissioned Adele portrait for a wonderful client of mine.
-He has recently moved into a new home and really wanted something to pop and grab attention when guests entered his living room.
+He recently moved into a new home and really wanted something to "pop" and grab attention when guests entered his living room.
 He specified the color scheme he wanted and also had a particular red that he wanted to spring forth to match accents in the room.
 The lips were especially made to pop.